ballalthrusts/simpleCube/README.md

 The project directory includes additional files:

-- `other files/happy_cat.jpg`: A delightful image of a happy cat.
+- `other files`: Link to a delightful image of a happy cat.

 Feel free to explore and use these additional files as needed.